iconify/documentation/documents/pages/develop/index.md

 Source provides icon data.

-Implementation renders icon data.
+Implementation renders icon, using data provided by source.

 ## Sources

 There are 3 types of icon sources:

 - [Iconify API](../sources/api/index.md) is used to load icon data on demand, however it requires visitors to be online to be able to access API.
-- [Bundled icons](../sources/bundles/index.md) can work without internet access, so they are usable for offline applications.
-Downside is it requires a bit more work for developers.
+- [Bundled icons](../sources/bundles/index.md) are bundles of icon data, which should be bundled with your application, allowing to render icons without internet access.
+Unlike API, bundles are usable for offline applications.
+Downside is it requires a bit more work for developers and you need to know which icons your application renders.
-- [Icon components](../sources/npm/index.md) are icon packages that contain one icon per packages.
-They are designed to be imported in [Iconify components](../implementations/components/index.md).
+- [Icon packages](../sources/npm/index.md) are NPM packages that contain one icon set per package, where icon data is split by one icon per file.
+They are similar to bundles, but are easier to use.

 All icon sources offer over 60k icons.
-SVG framework and some components support all icon sources, however few icon components only support [icon components](../sources/npm/index.md).

 See [icon sources](../sources/index.md) for more information.

 ## Implementations

 Main implementation is [Iconify SVG Framework](../implementations/svg-framework/index.md).
 It was designed to be a modern replacement for outdated icon fonts.
-It works with [Iconify API](../sources/api/index.md), [bundled icons](../sources/bundles/index.md) and [icon components](../sources/npm/index.md).

 Additionally, various components are available:

 `include implementations/components`

 See [Iconify implementations](../implementations/index.md) for more information.

+All implementations can dynamically retrieve icon data from [Iconify API](../sources/api/index.md), can use [bundled icons](../sources/bundles/index.md) and [icon packages](../sources/npm/index.md).